DataDog/datadog-cdk-constructs/README.md

 ## Migrating from v2-1.x.x to v2-2.x.x

-We bumped the major version from `1.x.x` to `2.x.x` in February 2025.
-Below are the changes needed to migrate to the new version.
+In February 2025, Datadog released a major version update from `1.x.x` to `2.x.x`.
+The required changes to migrate to the new version are as follows:

 1. Rename the classes for instrumenting Lambda functions:

    1. `Datadog` -> `DatadogLambda`
    2. `DatadogProps` -> `DatadogLambdaProps`
-      For examples, see [Usage](#usage) section and [examples/](https://github.com/DataDog/datadog-cdk-constructs/tree/main/examples) folder.
+      For examples, see the [Usage](#usage) section of this page and [examples/][20] folder of the GitHub repository.

-2. Upgrade Node.js version to 18.18.0 or above.
+2. Upgrade Node.js version to `18.18.0` or above.

 ## Opening Issues